khaledh/khaledh.github.io/docs/osdev/21-elf-loader-p1.md

 and the offsets of the other sections.

 **Program Header Table**
 : Contains a list of segments to be loaded into memory.
+Each segment can contain one or more sections.

 **Section Header Table**
 : Contains a list of sections, which are used for debugging and linking.

 **Sections**
 : Contains the actual code and data of the program.

-**Segments**
-: Contains information about how the sections should be loaded into memory.

 **Symbol Table**
 : Contains information about the symbols in the program.